I Don't Live Here Anymore

 I Don't Live Here Anymore is the fifth studio album by American indie rock band The War on Drugs.
 It was released on October 29, 2021, through Atlantic Records.
-The album received widespread acclaim.
-"Harmonia's Dream" was nominated for Best Rock Song at the 65th Annual Grammy Awards.
+The album received widespread acclaim, with one of its songs, "Harmonia's Dream", receiving a nomination for Best Rock Song at the 65th Annual Grammy Awards.

 Recording

 I Don't Live Here Anymore was recorded at seven different studios over the course of three years.
 The album was co-produced by frontman Adam Granduciel and engineer Shawn Everett.
 Granduciel moved to Los Angeles at the end of 2014, but spent most of 2018 living in New York City.
-In March 2018, while still on tour in support of the band's fourth album A Deeper Understanding, Granduciel began work on the album at Outlier Inn studio in Upstate New York.
+In March 2018, while still on tour in support of the band's fourth album A Deeper Understanding (2017), Granduciel began work on the album at Outlier Inn studio in Upstate New York.
 He spent a week there demoing songs with bassist Dave Hartley and multi-instrumentalist Anthony LaMarca.
 In between touring, Granduciel also spent time writing and recording at Studio G in Brooklyn.
 At the end of 2018, the band spent a week recording at Electric Lady Studios in downtown Manhattan.
 Granduciel spent 2019 in Los Angeles, and recorded with band at Electro-Vox Recording Studios in May 2019.
 Granduciel and Everett separated in March 2020 as a result of the COVID-19 pandemic.
 They reunited in October 2020 at Sound City Studios, where they recorded for three weeks.
 Recording also took place at Sunset Sound Recorders and EastWest Studios.

 The songs on I Don't Live Here Anymore were all reimagined, rewritten and/or remixed multiple times over the course of the album's three-year recording process.
 Once the album was given a "final" mixing and was mastered by Greg Calbi, Granduciel decided to change the mixes of several songs.
 After a month of revision, Atlantic Records pushed back its release date.
 One day, Granduciel arranged a final session with Everett to complete the album.
 They spent twelve hours in Everett's studio remixing several tracks, and then remastered those songs themselves.

 Release

-The band announced the album on July 19, 2021, simultaneously releasing the single "Living Proof".
-The album's title track, which features Lucius, was released on September 15, 2021.
+The band announced the album on July 19, 2021, simultaneously releasing the single "Living Proof" with an accompanying video directed by Emmett Malloy.
+The album's title track, which features Lucius, was released on September 15, 2021, also with a video directed by Malloy.
 "Change" was released on October 26, 2021.
 I Don't Live Here Anymore was released on October 29, 2021, through Atlantic Records.
-It follows their Grammy Award-winning album A Deeper Understanding (2017) and is the second record of a two-album deal with Atlantic.
+It follows their Grammy Award-winning album A Deeper Understanding and is the second record of a two-album deal with Atlantic.